brettz9/asyouwish/README.md

 For developer information on "addon" websites, see [Add-on websites](./doc/Developer-Guidelines.md#addon-websites).

-For my concept of a Browser-in-Browser (to allow a regular website to function as the browser UI) and the idea for it to become itself extensible with addons, see the section "Some additional intended use cases" below.
+For the concept of a Browser-in-Browser (to allow a regular website to function as the browser UI) and the idea for it to become itself extensible with addons, see the section "Some additional intended use cases" below.